cahya-wirawan/phase-classification/README.md

 with Tensorflow as backend.
 Keras is used intead of Tensorflow directly to simplify the prototyping.

 ### Usage

+* List of all possible commands:
 ```
 $ python phase_classification.py -h
-/home/cahya/.virtualenvs/phase/lib/python3.5/site-packages/h5py/__init__.py:36: FutureWarning: Conversion of the second argument of issubdtype from `float` to `np.floating` is deprecated.
-In future, it will be treated as `np.float64 == np.dtype(float).type`.
-  from ._conv import register_converters as _register_converters
 Using TensorFlow backend.
 usage: phase_classification.py [-h] [-a {train,test}]
                                [--train_dataset TRAIN_DATASET]